AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 ### COM interfaces and classes

-The COM system is represent by interfaces and classes.
+The COM system is represented by interfaces and classes.
 The interfaces define the API contract and the classes define an implementation of that contract.
 For example, let us define an interface for parsing a string and returning it as an integer.
-COM types are typically defined using the [Microsoft Interface Definition Language (MIDL)][doc_midl] and is used in the following example.
+COM types are typically defined using the [Microsoft Interface Definition Language (MIDL)][doc_midl], which we use in the following example.

 ```idl
 [